-Claim Month

-May

-September

-October

-November

-Postmark Date
+Claim Month Postmark Date

-July 30
+May July 30

-November 29
+September November 29

-December 30
+October December 30

-January 29
+November January 29

-A one-time exception may be granted upon Department approval within any thirty-six (36) month period.
+A one-time exception for late claims may be granted upon DOEA approval within any thirtysix (36) month period.
 If approved, payment of the late claim is subject to funds availability.
 Any claim outside of this requirement shall be denied.

-Revised claims resulting in additional reimbursement to the provider shall be filed within 60 days after the end of the month.
+Revised claims resulting in additional reimbursement to the provider shall be filed within sixty (60) days after the end of the month.
 Claims filed after the 60-day deadline shall not be processed.
 Revised claims resulting in a reduction of reimbursement may be submitted to DOEA-ACFP at any time.

 In submitting the reimbursement claim, each provider shall certify that the claim is correct and that all records are available to support the claim.
-These records shall be retained for a period of six years after the end of the fiscal year to which they pertain.
+These records shall be retained for a period of six (6) years after the end of the fiscal year to which they pertain.
 Records shall be retained beyond the end of the six-year period if findings result from an audit.
 In those cases, records shall be maintained for as long as required to resolve the issues raised by the audit.